 Carlinville in Macoupin County, Illinois — The American Midwest (Great Lakes)

 Location.
-39° 16.776′ N, 89° 52.86′ W. Marker is in Carlinville, Illinois, in Macoupin County.
-Marker is at the intersection of East Side Square (Route 4/108) and East Main Street, on the right when traveling north on East Side Square.
-Marker is mounted next to the entrances of Route 66 Craft Touch for map.
-Marker is at or near this postal address: 232 East Side Square, Carlinville IL 62626, United States of America.
+39° 16.771′ N, 89° 52.859′ W. Marker is in Carlinville, Illinois, in Macoupin County.
+Marker is at the intersection of East Side Square (Illinois Route Touch for map.
+Marker is at or near this postal address: 236 East Side Square, Carlinville IL 62626, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 15, 2020.
-This page originally submitted on January 15, 2020, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 32 times since then.
-Photos: 1, 2, 3. submitted on January 15, 2020, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.
+This page was last revised on April 19, 2022.
+It was originally submitted on April 13, 2022, by Thomas Smith of Waterloo, Ill.
+This page has been viewed 94 times since then and 4 times this year.
+Photos: 1, 2. submitted on April 13, 2022, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.